 How do your natural strengths differentiate you from the other real estate businesses in the area?

 Consider the following questions when starting your real estate business and refining your business idea.
 Getting outside opinions on some of these can be helpful – don’t be afraid to ask someone you trust what they think about your answers to the following:

 - What is the purpose of my business?

 - Who am I providing a service or product to?

-- What is the maximum figure I can safely spend on this business?
+- What is the maximum figure I can safely spend on this real estate business?

 - Do I need outside capital?
 How much?